 Makes GNAT emit warning and error messages as JSON.
 Inhibits printing of text warning and errors messages except if -gnatv or -gnatl are present.
+Uses absolute file paths when used along -gnatef.

 -fdump-scos

 Generates SCO (Source Coverage Obligation) information in the ALI file.
 This information is used by advanced coverage tools.
 See unit SCOs in the compiler sources for details in files scos.ads and scos.adb.